 Before you travel to Maldives, you should research how to get there.
-There is only one way to get to The Maldives, and that is via Velana International Airport, located on Hulhulé Island next to the capital island of Male.
+There is only one way to get to The Maldives: via Velana International Airport, located on Hulhulé Island next to the capital island of Male.
 The airport has opened up many direct flights to the Maldives from around Asia and Europe.

 Room Types Vary

 I guess this is when I should take a minute to mention that the Maldives isn’t just made up of Instagram-worthy overwater bungalows.
 We found all the places we stayed in the Maldives had various room types at different price points.
 Overwater villas are the creme de la creme of rooms, and those with a pool or a waterslide will fetch an even higher price.

 The next step down is traditionally beach villas.
 We stayed in a few of these and enjoyed the rooms; the only difference was we had to walk thirty seconds from our bed to the beach and share our little slice of sand (the horror!) with other hotel guests.